Yandex Cloud

 --clickhouse-resource-preset=<class_ID>

-Managed Service for ClickHouse® will run the update host class command for the cluster.
+Managed Service for ClickHouse® will start updating the host class for your cluster.

 4. To change the class of a ZooKeeper host, provide the value you need in the --zookeeper-resource-preset parameter.